Juan Bernal Ponce

 Juan Bernal Ponce (17 July 1938 in Valparaíso, Chile – 19 January 2006 in San José, Costa Rica) was a Chilean architect, artist, and university professor who spent half of his life in Costa Rica.

 Early life

 He left in 1974 after a brief stay in Colombia, following the fall of Salvador Allende's government.
 He then lived in Escazú, west of the city of San José, until his passing.

 Career

 He started his artistic training under the guidance of such Chilean artists as Hans Soyka and Carlos Hermosilla Alvarez.
 Subsequently, he entered the School of Fine Arts in Viña del Mar in 1954.
 In 1957, he entered the School of Architecture at the University of Chile, and in 1960, he began studying architecture at the University of Chile in Santiago, graduating in 1965.

 In 1962, he traveled to Paris for a year to study printmaking at Atelier 17 under the English master Stanley William Hayter and at the Académie Ranson in Paris, France.
-Later, he returned to France in 1967 to perfect his skills as an engraver at the École des Beaux-Arts.
+Later, he returned to France in 1967 to continue working on his skills as an engraver at the École des Beaux-Arts.